-Whatever she says, validate it.
-While it won’t be true that she doesn’t have time (we all have the same number of hours in every day), she *feels* like she doesn’t have time, and since she feels like she has to do everything, she’s going to feel like she doesn’t have time.
+Whatever they say, validate it.
+While it won’t be true that they don’t have time (we all have the same number of hours in every day), they *feel* like they don’t have time, and since they feel like they have to do everything, they’re going to feel like they don’t have time.
 So you might say:

 “Yeah…it’s tough taking time for yourself when you feel like you’re already under water—especially with everything the kids have going on right now.”

 I also really like the “What are you going to do?” question.
-That invites her to take ownership and responsibility and helps prevent endless cycles of complaining.
-Assuming you are sharing the load in the family and are looking for ways to support her, it’s her responsibility to speak up for what she needs.
+That invites them to take ownership and responsibility and helps prevent endless cycles of complaining.
+Assuming you are sharing the load in the family and are looking for ways to support them, it’s their responsibility to speak up for what they need.

 It’s a tricky situation, to be sure, and I’m happy to discuss further if you’d like.
 I’ll be curious to hear how you end up handling it.

-Concern #2: “I have a fear that if I validate my wife’s feelings, I will become her venting box.”
+Concern #2: “I have a fear that if I validate my spouse’s feelings, I will become their venting box.”

 You’re not along in this fear either, and it can be an issue.
-I’ll bet that if you’re able to find a tactful way to explore the issue with your wife as mentioned above, it will help with this concern as well.
+I’ll bet that if you’re able to find a tactful way to explore the issue with your spouse as mentioned above, it will help with this concern as well.
 That “what are you going to do?” question is going to be your best friend.
-Used consistently—and lovingly—this gently turns the responsibility back to your wife and reminds her that she is responsible for her own happiness, and she has the power to change.
+Used consistently—and lovingly—this gently turns the responsibility back to your spouse and reminds them that they are responsible for their own happiness, and they have the power to change.

-So, for the next week or so, try the following whenever she complains to you:
+So, for the next week or so, try the following whenever they complain to you:

 This could all happen in 60 seconds:

 “Ugh…that’s tough.
 It seems like this is always the issue, right? …What are you going to do?”